You are currently browsing the monthly archive for March 2011.

 I answered it…

 He just wasn’t used to seeing shoes without creases – so not only could he see his teeth in them, but he could see his eyes, his nose, heck, if he wanted to, he could even see his nose hairs – really, they were good (the shoes, not the nose hairs).
-They’d be that good only once, but that’s all I needed, and so to answer his question of whether I was mocking him, I said,
+They’d be that good only once, but once was all I needed, and so to answer his question of whether I was mocking him, I said,

 “Sir, No Sir!”